4dn-dcic/fish_omics_format/docs/source/demultiplexing.rst

 This table is optional and is designed to be used in the case of multiplexed FISH experiments (i.e., MERFISH) in which the final localization of a bright DNA or RNA Spot results from the combination of multiple individual localization events (e.g., by combining particles detected and localized in separate images).
 In such a case the final Spot localization data is recorded in the :ref:`core`, while the underlying primary localization data can be recorded by using this table, as shown for DNA Spots in the example below.

-This table is indexed by Loc_ID, mandatorily reports the X, Y, Z coordinates of the Localization event, and it has a mandatory Spot_ID column that is used to link individual localization events to the resulting Spot.
+This table is indexed by **Loc_ID**, mandatorily reports the **X**, **Y**, **Z** coordinates of the Localization event, and it has a mandatory **Spot_ID** column that is used to link individual localization events to the resulting Spot.

+Other columns are at user's discretion.

 Example
 -------